 A lice treatment product can be used on anyone over the age of two.
 Please contact a healthcare centre before treating a child who is younger than two.

 Everyone who lives in the same house must be treated at the same time.
+Avoid hair-to-hair contact until everyone’s hair has been treated for the second and final time.
 Otherwise, there is a risk that the lice will spread again.

 If you have trouble combing your hair